digimezzo/dopamine/README.md

 ## About this repository

 **IMPORTANT: the code in this repository is the base for Dopamine 3.
 It is still work in progress and building it, does NOT provide you with a functional audio player.
-If you want a functional audio player, try Dopamine 2 instead: <a href="https://www.digimezzo.com/content/software/dopamine/">Download Dopamine 2</a>.
+If you want a functional audio player, try <a href="https://www.digimezzo.com/content/software/dopamine/">Dopamine 2</a> instead.
 The code of Dopamine 2 can be found <a href="https://github.com/digimezzo/dopamine-windows">here</a>.**

 ## Build prerequisites for GNU/Linux